yangxvlin/comp90025-pmc-notes/README.md

                     receive msg to processor i-(k-1)

     ```
+- > [2017s2 Q4b 10marks] Consider an n × n mesh network, where each processor, (i, j), i, j ∈ {1, 2, . . . , n}, contains an element a_{i,j} of a matrix A.
+Assuming each edge of the mesh can send one element per time step (in both directions),
+describe the communication steps required to transpose the matrix over the mesh, i.e. so that processor (i, j) obtains a_{j,i}.
+How many steps in total does this take?
+  - TODO no idea. sqrt(n) steps?
 ## 10 systolic
 - Different from PRAM model
   - no shared memory between processors